 The Institute shall determine product inputs requirements in curricula design and development, and maintain records for the same.
 The inputs shall take into consideration functionality and performance, statutory and regulatory requirements, and any other relevant information which may enrich the product design and development.

 Further, the inputs shall be reviewed for adequacy.
 Caution shall be taken so that the requirements shall be complete, unambiguous and not in conflict with each other.

 Design and Development Outputs

-Before being approved for release the curricula shall be in form suitable for verification against design and developmental input.
-The curricula shall comprise among others input requirements for design and development, delivery strategies, acceptance criteria, assessment of performance and its preservation.
+Before being approved for release, the curricula shall be in a form suitable for verification against design and developmental input.
+The curricula shall comprise, among others, input requirements for design and development, delivery strategies, acceptance criteria, assessment of performance and its preservation.

 Design and Development Review

 The Institute shall carry out systematic reviews of design and development in accordance with planned arrangements.
-This will include evaluation of the ability for the product to meet customer requirements and identify challenges in delivery and remedial actions to be taken.
+This will include evaluation of the ability for the product to meet customer requirements, identification of challenges in delivery and remedial actions to be taken.
 Relevant stakeholders shall be involved in the review and development of curricula at program level.
 Records of changes and necessary actions shall be kept.

 Design and Development Verification

-The Institute shall perform verification to ensure the design and development outputs met the design and development input requirements in accordance with plan in Design and Development Planning.
+The Institute shall perform verification to ensure the design and development outputs meet the design and development input requirements, in accordance with Design and Development Planning.
 Curricula verification shall follow the relevant Institute structures.

 Records of the results of verification and any necessary actions shall be maintained.